 So we spent the next few weekends preparing our ‘AIRBNB PLAN’.
 It was hard work.
-There was a lot of decluttering that would have made Marie Kondo proud.
-Plus reshuffling furniture to clear out what was effectively a study and turn it into a host-worthy room.
+There was a lot of decluttering and reshuffling furniture to clear out what was effectively a study and turn it into an AirBnb worthy room.

 It has worked out pretty well so far.
 We’ve managed to get a few 2 week / 1 week and even month long stays.

 Some tips for renting out rooms and earning income through Airbnb